 ITP occurs when certain immune system cells produce antibodies against platelets.
 Platelets help your blood clot by clumping together to plug small holes in damaged blood vessels.

 The antibodies attach to the platelets.
-The spleen destroys the platelets that carry the antibodies.
+The body destroys the platelets that carry the antibodies.

 In children, the disease sometimes follows a viral infection.
 In adults, it is more often a chronic (long-term) disease and can occur after a viral infection, with use of certain drugs, during pregnancy, or as part of an immune disorder.

-ITP affects women more frequently than men, and is more common in children than adults.
+ITP affects women more often than men, and is more common in children than adults.
 The disease affects boys and girls equally.

 In children, the disease usually goes away without treatment.
-Some children, however, may need treatment.
+Some children may need treatment.

 Adults are usually started on an anti-inflammatory steroid medicine called prednisone.
 In some cases, surgery to remove the spleen (splenectomy) is recommended.
-This will increase the platelet count in about half of all patients.
+This increases the platelet count in about half of patients.
 However, other drug treatments are usually recommended instead.

 If the disease does not get better with prednisone, other treatments may include:

 With treatment, the chance of remission (a symptom-free period) is good.
-Rarely, ITP may become a long-term condition in adults and reappear, even after a symptom-free period.
+In rare cases, ITP may become a long-term condition in adults and reappear, even after a symptom-free period.